How Meetniq uses and protects your information.

-- You can contact the account holder for your organisation, and they can update or delete your information, to prevent it being used in the future.
+- You can contact the account owner for your organisation, and they can update or delete your information, to prevent it being used in the future.

-- If you would like to make a request under GDPR "right to erasure", you can contact the account holder.
+- If you would like to make a request under GDPR "right to erasure", you can contact the account owner.

-- If you think your information is being used illegally by the account holder, such as for spam or harrassment, or that the account holder does not have your consent to use the information, please email us at email@example.com.
+- If you think your information is being used illegally by the account owner, such as for spam or harassment, or that the account owner does not have your consent to use the information, please email us at email@example.com.